-Schools must notify parents and eligible students annually of their rights under FERPA.
-The actual means of notification (special letter, inclusion in a PTA bulletin, student handbook, or newspaper article) is left to the discretion of each school.
+RTI/C must notify parents and eligible students annually of their rights under FERPA.
+The actual means of notification (special letter, inclusion in a PTA bulletin, student handbook, or newspaper article) is left to the school's discretion.

 09 Voluntary Consent to Participate in Electronic Transactions